sendgrid/docs/content/docs/ui/sending-email/migrating-from-legacy-to-new-marketing-campaigns.md

 ### Campaign Stats

 *To download aggregate stats for a given campaign*:

-Navigate to **Campaigns** in legacy Marketing Campaigns.
+1. Navigate to **Campaigns** in legacy Marketing Campaigns.
-Select the campaign name you wish to export your data from.
+1. Select the campaign name you wish to export your data from.
-Click **Export CSV** in the upper right corner.
+1. Click **Export CSV** in the upper right corner.
 A CSV file containing your data will download to the folder specified on your computer.

 *To download a list of all contacts who opened or clicked links within your campaign*:

-Navigate to **Campaigns** in legacy Marketing Campaigns.
+1. Navigate to **Campaigns** in legacy Marketing Campaigns.
-Find the Campaign you wish to export your data from, and click the linked **Unique Opens** or **Unique Clicks** data.
+1. Find the Campaign you wish to export your data from, and click the linked **Unique Opens** or **Unique Clicks** data.

 ![]({{root_url}}/img/unique-clicks-data.png "")

-Click **Export CSV** in the upper right corner.
+3. Click **Export CSV** in the upper right corner.
 A CSV file containing your data will download to the folder specified on your computer.
 Once the CSV file has finished processing, a link to download the CSV will be sent to the email(s) you have set to receive notifications about new Marketing Campaigns activity.

 ### Contact Engagement History

 To download data about individual contacts, including when they were last sent an email, and when they last opened or clicked an email:

-Navigate to **Contacts** in legacy Marketing Campaigns.
+1. Navigate to **Contacts** in legacy Marketing Campaigns.
-Find the list or segment of contacts you wish to export.
+1. Find the list or segment of contacts you wish to export.
-Hover over the action menu and select the **Export** icon.
+1. Hover over the action menu and select the **Export** icon.
-Once the export is completed, a download link will be sent to the email(s) you have specified to receive [notifications]({{root_url}}/ui/account-and-settings/notifications/) about legacy Marketing Campaigns.
+1. Once the export is completed, a download link will be sent to the email(s) you have specified to receive [notifications]({{root_url}}/ui/account-and-settings/notifications/) about legacy Marketing Campaigns.

 ## Integrate with the new Marketing Campaigns APIs

-Callout new path to TNE APIs
-### Contact Management APIs

-### Single Send APIs

-### Automation APIs

-### Others...
-APIs
+The new Marketing Campaigns experience offers APIs so you can programmatically manage your marketing emails.
+The functionality of these APIs is currently limited to contact management, but new APIs are [coming soon]({{root_url}}/ui/sending-email/coming-soon-to-marketing-campaigns/) For more information, or to view the API documentation, [click here](https://sendgrid-marketing-campaigns-beta.api-docs.io/v1/getting-started/authentication)

 ## FAQs